 Louis J. Hait is a Partner in Kaye Scholer’s New York office.
-He joined Kaye Scholer’s Real Estate Department in 1984 and has been a partner since 1993.全部显示
+He joined Kaye Scholer’s Real Estate Department in 1984 and has been a partner since 1993.

-Louis’ practice covers a broad range of commercial real estate, with an emphasis on the representation of capital providers at all levels of the capital stack, including representing banks and other lending institutions in originating structured mortgage and mezzanine debt, negotiating intercreditor and co-lender agreements, and acquiring portfolios of performing and non-performing loans; representing hedge funds, opportunity funds and pension plans providing mezzanine, preferred equity and common equity joint venture investments; and construction lending.
+Louis’ practice covers a broad range of commercial real estate, with an emphasis on the representation of capital providers at all levels of the capital stack, including representing banks and other lending institutions in originating structured mortgage and mezzanine debt, negotiating intercreditor and co-lender agreements, and acquiring portfolios of performing and non-performing loans; representing hedge funds, opportunity funds and pension plans providing mezzanine, preferred equity and common equity joint venture investments; and construction lending, leasing, acquisitions and sales.
 Louis has counseled both institutional lenders and borrowers in complex real estate loan workouts and restructurings during multiple down cycles in the real estate market.
 Louis has a particular expertise in fashioning “one-off” solutions for hard-to-structure, would-be loan assets.